blink1073/mongo-python-driver/doc/faq.rst

 timeouts can be turned off entirely.
 Pass ``no_cursor_timeout=True`` to :meth:`~pymongo.collection.Collection.find`.

-How can I store :mod:`decimal.Decimal` instances?
+How can I store :obj:`decimal.Decimal` instances?
 -------------------------------------------------

 PyMongo >= 3.4 supports the Decimal128 BSON type introduced in MongoDB 3.4.